-Seymour (2011)75 has presented arguments to support the argument that GPS enabled smartphones will send traditional taxi regulation 'the way of the dodo.'
+Seymour (2011) has presented arguments to support the argument that GPS enabled smartphones will send traditional taxi regulation 'the way of the dodo.'
 He argues that Avego 'has the potential to replace all the functions that the currently regulated cab industry performs.'
 Many of the proposals made in his paper are speculative in nature.
 However with the introduction of free apps which have the ability to impact on the taxi, and related, markets occurring, the rapid growth of the GPS enabled smartphone market will allow for the widespread availability of free apps to order cabs directly through direct contact with drivers.
 As Seymour has identified, the small, or indeed zero, marginal cost of entering the system makes it likely that people will enter it even if it initially offers little benefit.

 It is clear that those taxi companies and networks who haven't already done so will need to quickly respond to this new technology and develop their own apps to maintain and support their customer bases.
-This has already happened in Queensland where it has been reported76 that two taxi companies, Yellow Cabs and Black and White cabs, have launched free mobile phone apps linking customers to drivers via companies.
-Other networks are also moving to develop similar apps.
+This has already happened in Queensland

+See www.zdnet.com.au/android-breaking-up-taxi-monopoly-339324574.htm where it has been reported that two taxi companies, Yellow Cabs and Black and White cabs, have launched free mobile phone apps linking customers to drivers via companies.
+Virtually all other networks have also developed or are developing similar apps that provide the convenience and functionality for customers to book using a smartphone, whilst retaining the accountability and responsibilities imposed on authorised taxi networks and regulated booking companies.